 "It's a nice milestone, but it's only temporary.
-I think I've still got a few more goals in me," he joked after the 4-2 victory, duly adding eight more since.
+I think I've still got a few more goals in me," he joked after the 4-2 victory.

-The way things are going, you wouldn't bet against Müller one day getting his hands on a ninth Meisterschale.
-Since breaking into the first team in 2009/10 he has hardly left it, only missing 24 Bundesliga games over eight and a half seasons.
-While other academy graduates like Lahm and Toni Kroos were sent out to cut their teeth on loan - or even sold, in the case of Mats Hummels - Müller always stayed put, which enabled him to reach the landmark of 450 competitive appearances for Bayern at the start of 2018/19.
+The way things are going, you wouldn't bet against Müller getting his hands on a ninth Meisterschale.
+Since breaking into the first team in 2009/10 he has hardly left it, only missing 26 Bundesliga games across 10 full seasons.
+While other academy graduates like Lahm and Toni Kroos were sent out to cut their teeth on loan - or even sold, in the case of Mats Hummels - Müller always stayed put, which has enabled him to close in on the landmark of 500 competitive appearances for Bayern in the latter stages of 2019.
 No member of the current squad has played more games.

 "Nobody could have predicted the career he's had," Gerland confided on Bayern's official website.
 "But he had the right club and the right coach at the right time.
 And then he took his chance and put in very good performances."

-Those performances have made Müller one of Bayern's dressing room leaders, and it was no surprise to see him regularly sporting the captain's armband in the absence of the injured Manuel Neuer last season.
+Those performances have made Müller one of Bayern's dressing room leaders, and it has been no surprise to see him regularly sporting the captain's armband in the absence of the injured Manuel Neuer in recent years.
 As he pursues his glittering career, there's no telling just how many pages of footballing history the 100-time Germany international will continue to write.